MLubekN/Macroeconomics_analysis/README.md

 # Macroeconomics_analysis
-Mini-project with analysis of Polish Macroeconomics data.
+Mini-project with analysis of Polish Macroeconomics data using pandas and jupyter notebook.